fnord12/script.managewatched/README.md

 ---
 ### Warnings

-Tested in Kodi 18 Leia only.
+Tested in Kodi 21 Omega.
 Tested with local files only (not with streaming, not with SMBs).
 It should still work in other cases; i just don't know.